 Full Radiology Services

-An electrocardiogram (ECG) records the heart’s electrical activity and is used to measure and diagnose abnormal rhythms of the heart.
-Our hospital has two ECG machines that we use during anesthesia, trauma or when an abnormal rhythm of your pet’s heart is heard by our doctors.
-Additionally, we are able transmit the ECG, along with your pet’s history and chest x-rays to a board-certified cardiologist to obtain immediate guidance when needed.
+An electrocardiogram (ECG) records the electrical activity of the heart and measures and diagnoses irregular heart rhythms.
+St. Francis Animal Hospital currently has two ECG machines—these are used during trauma or anesthesia, or when one of our doctors hears an abnormal rhythm of your pet’s heart.
+We are also able to transmit the ECG with your pet’s history and chest X-rays to a board-certified cardiologist for immediate guidance.